 - Lacks thermostat monitor

-- Needs adapter to fit NPT with its ½ inches BSP water line
+- Needs an adapter to fit NPT with its ½ inches BSP water line

 - Not fit for use on high-elevated or with strong wind areas because burners die easily